aumonmes/Db.class.php/README.md

 # Db.class.php
-PHP class to extend MySQLi with new functionallities
+PHP class to extend MySQLi with new functionalities

-Version not tested
+Tested on:
+* Windows 8 64bits
+* XAMPP 7.0.9
+* PHP 7.0.9
+* MySQL 10.1.16-MariaDB